 One such gray area is the mirrors that attach to the rear vehicle seat head restraints so parents can see their rear-facing babies and toddlers.
-There are some CPS Techs who will tell every single parent that these are patently unsafe and are a projectile.
+There are some CPS Techs who will tell every single parent that these are patently unsafe because they are a projectile in a crash.
 Other CPS Techs who are also parents will use them in their own vehicles.
 So which is it – are they deadly projectiles or perfectly safe?
 Or neither?

 Alright, so let’s look at the science:

 Well.
 Technically there is none.
 No studies on this to cite, no federal safety standards that mirrors have to pass in order to be sold.
 However, I don’t think that means we can’t come to a decision based on evidence.
 Let’s look more abstractly at the science.
 Specifically, how does speed impact the effect a projectile can have on a child?
 For this, we have to go back to high school physics.
 The force an object exerts is equal to that object’s mass times its acceleration.
 So let’s apply this to mirrors.

 Based on a quick Amazon search, the average weight of a mirror is around 1 pound, which is equal to .45kg.
 So let’s say you were hit while traveling 30 miles per hour or 13.41 meters per second (for simplicity’s sake we’re going to say this happened in 1 second.
 This is not mathematically accurate, I am aware).
 If Force = mass x acceleration, the force of the mirror would be equal to .45kg x 13.41m/s, which comes out to 6.03N (newton).
 I know what you’re thinking.
 Cool math, Katie.
 But what does it mean?